-Strategy #1: Ensure that the capital rules for the FCS and Farmer Mac are consistent with standards for the financial service industry and preserve their financial strength and stability so they can meet the credit needs of eligible borrowers.
+Strategy 1: Ensure that the capital rules for the FCS and Farmer Mac are consistent with standards for the financial service industry and preserve their financial strength and stability so they can meet the credit needs of eligible borrowers.

 The FCA board adopted a final rule in March 2016 that revised our capital rules for FCS banks and associations and provides clearly defined capital standards that are both consistent with Basel III and appropriate for the farmer-owned cooperative Farm Credit System.

 In FY 2017, we updated our Financial Institution Rating System benchmarks for capital and our examination guidance and examiner training to ensure that FCS institutions implement the capital rules properly.
 We also issued an informational memorandum to the System titled "Implementation of the Tier 1/Tier 2 Capital Framework."
-In FY 2018 we issued a final rule for Farmer Mac governing the eligibility of non-program investments.

-Strategy #2: Within the framework of the Farm Credit Act, develop and update policies and regulations as appropriate so that the System, including Farmer Mac, can continue to effectively serve its members as conditions in agriculture and rural America change.
+In FY 2019, we issued guidance on Farmer Mac's interest rate risk management.
+The guidance makes clear the board of directors' ultimate responsibility for interest rate risk governance and management's role in the design and execution of interest rate risk measurement systems.
+Strategy 2: Within the framework of the Farm Credit Act, develop and update policies and regulations as appropriate so that the System, including Farmer Mac, can continue to effectively serve its members as conditions in agriculture and rural America change.

-The following actions are examples of ways we have used this strategy in FY 2018:
+The following actions are examples of ways we have used this strategy in FY 2019: